The Weekly News

 Fellowship Potluck

-Friday Harbor Church Board will meet on Thursday, January 30 at 6:00 PM via Zoom.
-The pastor will send out the link to everyone.
+Friday Harbor Church Board will meet on Thursday, February 27 at 6:00 PM via Zoom.

 Orcas Morning Prayer The Orcas chapel is now opened for morning prayer from 7:20 – 8:00 AM, M-F. Please drop in whenever you are able.
 The group that has already been meeting there is excited about growing and including as many people as possible.